lebag7/SurferShells-ISA_App/README.md

 # General Requirements:

 - Creating a new database which stores stocks and prices for a given moment in time.
-- The application works as a “REPL” application, which means, it only stops when the user types “exit”.
+- The application works as a “REPL” application, which means, it only stops when the user types “EXIT”.

 # Application Features: